globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Network Sandboxing
 ------------------
-The GlobaLeaks backend integrates ``iptables`` by default and implements by a strict firewall rule that only allow inbound and outbound connections from 127.0.0.1 (where Tor is running with Tor Onion Service).
+The GlobaLeaks backend integrates ``iptables`` by default and implements strict firewall rules that only allow inbound and outbound connections from 127.0.0.1 (where Tor is running with Tor Onion Service).

-As well it automatically applies network sandboxing to all outbound communications that get automatically "torrified" (sent through Tor), being outbound TCP connections or DNS-query for name resolution.
+As well it automatically applies network sandboxing to all outbound communications that get automatically ```torrified``` (sent through Tor), being outbound TCP connections or DNS-query for name resolution.

 Data Encryption
 ===============